spatialos/FlexibleProjectExample/docs/reference/server-worker-configuration.md

 | `arguments` | Required | A list of arguments to provide to the base command.
 The arguments can contain placeholder strings, like `{IMPROBABLE_RECEPTIONIST_HOST}`, which are interpolated by SpatialOS when the worker is launched.
 For a full list of supported placeholder strings, see our documentation on [worker launch configurations](https://docs.improbable.io/reference/latest/shared/worker-configuration/launch-configuration). |

 #### Cloud deployment configuration
 The cloud deployment configuration specifies how to launch a server-worker instance in the cloud.
-It's the same as the local deployment configuration at the moment, with the following exceptions:
+It is the same as the local deployment configuration at the moment, with the following exceptions:
+- We only support the `linux` platform because worker instances are always run in an Linux environment in the cloud.
 - A zip file containing the directory specified in `localBuildDirectory` will be uploaded to the cloud.
 - We'll add additional fields in the future, allowing you to specify where the worker binaries are uploaded.

-Note: We only support the `linux` platform for cloud deployment configurations because worker instances are always run in an Linux environment in the cloud.